adnexustech/dsp/README.md

 cd campaign-manager
 ```

-The RTB4Free campaign manager is a modern [Rails 8.x application](https://guides.rubyonrails.org/), and can be installed and managed in the standard Rails fashion:
+The Adnexus campaign manager is a modern [Rails 8.x application](https://guides.rubyonrails.org/), and can be installed and managed in the standard Rails fashion:

 Install using Rails: